IDAES/idaes-pse/docs/property_models/general/generic_definition.rst

 Configure
 ---------

-The 'configure` method is used to select the sub-modles and methods to be used when constructing the `StateBlocks` assoicated with this property package within a process model.
-These options define the behavior of the property package, and allow users to customise the property package to their needs.
+The 'configure` method is used to select the sub-models and methods to be used when constructing the `StateBlocks` associated with this property package within a process model.
+These options define the behavior of the property package, and allow users to customize the property package to their needs.

 Configuration options are set by assigning an appropriate method to `self.configure.option_name` within the `configure` method.
 A full list of the available property options is given :ref:`here<property_models/general/generic_options:Configuration Options>`.